Lecture theatre with students during a lecture

 Focus of the chair

-Area of specialisation in the Bachelor's degree
+Area of specialisation in the Bachelor's programme

 • Finance, Accounting and Taxation (FAcT)

-Areas of specialisation in the Master's degree
+Areas of specialisation in the Master's programme

 • Finance, Accounting and Taxation (FAcT)